List of ice hockey arenas by capacity

 The following is a list of ice hockey arenas by capacity.
 Only those arenas that currently regularly host ice hockey games with paid admission (e.g. professional, major junior, or university) are included.
 Outdoor stadiums that have hosted occasional hockey games are not included.
 Buildings under construction are not included.
 Buildings are ranked by their current maximum capacity for hockey games, not for other events—which is often substantially different because of ice hockey's unique playing surface, the ice rink.
 Capacities do not include standing room tickets.
 All arenas with a capacity of 15,000 or more are included.

-The majority of these arenas are in Canada and the United States, with a small number in Europe; none are on any other continent.
-Most of the largest arenas are home to professional teams, mainly from the National Hockey League (NHL).
-All 32 current NHL arenas are listed.
-None of the teams in the top leagues in Finland (Liiga) or Sweden (SHL), and only one team each in the top league of Czech Republic (Czech Extraliga), and Germany (Deutsche Eishockey Liga), Switzerland (National League A) or the international Kontinental Hockey League (KHL) (Belarus, China, Kazakhstan, and Russia), play in an arena with a capacity of 15,000 or larger.
 Arenas with an * are NHL arenas.